github/docs/content/organizations/collaborating-with-groups-in-organizations/viewing-insights-for-your-organization.md

 {% note %}

-**Note:** Organization activity insights are currently in public beta and subject to change.
+**Deprecation note:** Organization activity insights will be deprecated for all users in January 2024.

 {% endnote %}